“The best thing a human being can do is to help another human being know more.”

 — Charlie Munger

-Most people go though life not really getting any smarter.
+Most people go through life not really getting any smarter.
 Why?
 They simply won’t do the work required.

 It’s easy to come home, sit on the couch, watch TV and zone out until bed time rolls around.
 But that’s not really going to help you get smarter.